 Middleton home prices are not only among the most expensive in Wisconsin, but Middleton real estate also consistently ranks among the most expensive in America.

-Middleton is a decidedly white-collar city, with fully 88.41% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Middleton is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Middleton who work in office and administrative support (12.36%), management occupations (12.01%), and sales jobs (10.94%).
+Middleton is a decidedly white-collar city, with fully 89.86% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Middleton is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Middleton who work in management occupations (12.23%), healthcare (11.27%), and business and financial occupations (10.19%).

 Also of interest is that Middleton has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Middleton in 2010 was $43,066, which is wealthy relative to Wisconsin and the nation.
-This equates to an annual income of $172,264 for a family of four.
-However, Middleton contains both very wealthy and poor people as well.
+The per capita income in Middleton in 2018 was $49,327, which is wealthy relative to Wisconsin and the nation.
+This equates to an annual income of $197,308 for a family of four.

 Middleton is a somewhat ethnically-diverse city.
 The people who call Middleton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Middleton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Middleton include Irish, Norwegian, English, and Polish.
+The greatest number of Middleton residents report their race to be White, followed by Asian.
+Important ancestries of people in Middleton include German, Irish, Norwegian, English, and Italian.

 The most common language spoken in Middleton is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Polish.